binaricorn/mfadt-majorstudio-1/Assignments/Brainstorm-Domains/README.md

 :point_right:because I want to know the workflow when you are working on your project

-:point_right:in order to do my work most efficiently.
+:point_right:in order to do my work efficiently.

 #### Creative Storystelling
 5. I am doing research to find out the relationship between storytellers and listeners when it comes to interactive storytelling

 :point_right:because I want to know what kind of influence the storytellers may exert on their listeners

-:point_right:in order to let my listeners explore the story actively instead of just listen the story passively.
+:point_right:in order to let my listeners explore the story actively instead of just listening to the story passively.